earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial03-crs-intro.md

-In summary - a coordinate reference system (`CRS`) refers to the way in which spatial data that represent the earth's surface (which is round / 3 dimensional) are flattened so that we can "Draw" them on a 2-dimensional surface.
+In summary - a coordinate reference system (`CRS`) refers to the way in which spatial data that represent the earth's surface (which is round / 3 dimensional) are flattened so that you can "Draw" them on a 2-dimensional surface.
 However each using a different (sometimes) mathematical approach to performing the flattening resulting in different coordinate system grids (discussed below).
 These approaches to flattening the data are specifically designed to optimize the accuracy of the data in terms of length and area (more on that later too).

-In this lesson we will explore what a `CRS` is.
+In this lesson you will explore what a `CRS` is.
 And how it can impact your data when you are working with it in a tool like `R` (or any other tool).

 ***